Foo42/to-be/readme.md

 `todo list`

 Optionally filter out todos with an estimate greater than your available time with `--available-time` flag.
 For example to exclude todos estimated to take longer than 30 minutes use the command `todo list --available-time 30`

+### Create Todos

+`todo create 'this is a todo; @home #example-tag t=10 due=2020-10-20'`

+The command to create a todo is `todo create` this requires a single argument which is the todo's title.
+Tags, contexts, due date and time estimates can optionally be specified following a semicolon folowing the syntax shown in the example above.